anushkakda/Azure-App-Service-Availability/README.md

 <br />

 These multiple instances then are divided and hosted among different racks.
 These instances would be in different update domains and in different fault domains.
-So, if one rack has a hardware failure and takes down one VM with it, our app is not down, as we can continue to use the others.
+So, if one rack has a hardware failure and takes down one VM with it, our app is not down, as we can continue to use others.

 Service Level Agreement or SLA **describes Microsoft’s commitments for uptime and connectivity**.
 Now speaking specifically in terms Azure App Service, not only the infrastructure but the application itself is also responsible for high availability and faster performance.
 Your application may not be solely an App Service, but could also be internally connecting with MySQL, Redis Cache or any other third-party resource.
 It is important to understand that SLA applicable would be a composite one keeping in mind the **SLA of every single resource in use**.